 Boil for 30 mins, drain the bullion into a bowl or another pot, this is what you will be using for the soup.
 Tip:While your bullion is boiling, you could prepare the rest of the ingredients.

 In a small bowl, add in ground chicken, salt, pepper, the egg, and grated onion.¼ tsp black pepper, ¼ tsp salt, 1 large egg, 3-4 pieces chicken thighs, ½ onion,

 Boil in a small pot rice, drain, and add to the ground chicken.1 Tbsp white rice,

 Mix well together.

 On a pan, add tablespoon of olive oil and sauté the onion and carrot for 5 minutes or until onions become soft.1 medium onion,, 2 carrots,, 1 Tbsp olive oil

 Add in the can of Italian seasoned tomatoes (this is a easier way to get the Italian tangy taste to the soup, you could use raw chopped tomatoes and add in some minced garlic, herbs and Italian seasoning)1 can tomatoes,

 Sauté all together for 1 minute, turn off heat, and stir in handful of freshly chopped dill.1 handful dill,

 When potatoes have started boiling, with a teaspoon shape the meatballs and add into the boiling bullion.
 (It is important to have the bullion hot, or your meatballs will fall apart.)

-After potatoes are cooked through, add in the vegetable mix you sautéed.
+After meatballs are cooked through, add in the vegetable mix you sautéed.